 - In Star Trek: First Contact, Geordi mentions to Zephram Cochrane that the spot where he's standing is the future location of a statue of himself in the 24th century.
 He tries to Refuse The Call after hearing this, and has to be stunned by Riker.

 - Planet of the Apes:

 - Battle for the Planet of the Apes has a statue of Caesar, the ape civilization's founder.

-- The Tim Burton remake ends with Leo walks up the stairs of the Lincoln Memorial and sees the statue of General Thade, who went back in time farther than Leo and started an ape rebellion.
+- The Planet of the Apes (2001) remake ends when Leo walks up the stairs of the Lincoln Memorial and sees the statue of General Thade, who went back in time farther than Leo and started an ape rebellion.

 - A parody of Save Our Students movies (I think it was High School High) had a Running Gag in which the students regularly desecrate the statue of the school's founder.

 - The Isaac Asimov short story entitled "In a Good Cause" centers around the unfairness of these statues, as the idealist to whom the primary statue in the story is erected is committed to his cause, but almost completely irrelevant to realizing it.